Am1riki/JavaFx/README.md

 # JavaFx
-simple program with UI in Java
+simple program with UI in Java,JavaFx
-Java, JavaFx